Supported by IKEA

 I spent about an hour at IKEA walking through all the departments to pick out new cushions, quilt, bedding, accessories and a bedside table.
 It was so convenient to find everything I needed under the one roof.

-These Complete Sleep Studios are set up in 10 IKEA stores across Australia and continue to be rolled out nationally.
+There are 10 IKEA Complete Sleep Solution Studios across Australia and more continue to be rolled out nationally.
 If your sleep isn’t 100% what it should be, I recommend making a visit at one in your area.
 Keep reading to find out what products I used in my bedroom makeover.

 Products I used in this bedroom makeover